José Abreu: Cuban career

 Abreu was Cuba's starting first baseman when they won the 2010 Intercontinental Cup, their first Gold in an international tournament in three years.
 He hit .292/.320/.500.
 In the finale, he went 1-for-3 and scored the first run in the victory over the Dutch national baseball team; he doubled off Rob Cordemans in the third and came home on a Yorbis Borroto hit.
 He helped Cuba finish second at the 2010 Pan American Games Qualifying Tournament.
 In the 2010 World University Baseball Championship, he posted the best average by going 10-for-18 with two walks, a double, triple, four homers, nine runs and 12 RBI in six games as Cuba won the Gold.
 He was 0-for-4 in the finale, as Cuba edged Team USA.
 He was named the event's All-Star 1B.

-Abreu continued to improve in 2010–11 Cuban National Series with one of the greatest seasons in Cuban history.
-He hit .453/.597/.986 with 79 runs, 93 RBI and 33 home runs in only 66 games.
-Despite missing 23 games due to bursitis in his shoulder, he broke Despaigne's home run record (as did Yoenis Céspedes — both hit their 33rd on the season's last day).
+Abreu continued to improve in 2010–11 with one of the greatest seasons in Cuban history.
+Over 66 games, he hit .453/.597/.986 with 79 runs, 93 RBI and 33 home runs.
+Despite missing 23 games due to bursitis in his shoulder, he broke Despaigne's home run record (as did Yoenis Céspedes—both hit their 33rd on the season's last day).
 Despaigne would reclaim the record a year later.
-Abreu led the league in average (.052 over Michel Enríquez), slugging (a whopping .212 over runner-up Frederich Cepeda), intentional walks (21) and homers (tied with Yoenis Céspedes), was second in RBI (6 behind Céspedes), tied for eighth in runs with Donal Duarte, was seventh in total bases (209) and 4th in times hit by pitch (21).
+Abreu led the league in average (.052 over Michel Enríquez), slugging (by .212 over runner-up Frederich Cepeda), intentional walks (21) and homers (tied with Yoenis Céspedes), was second in RBI (6 behind Céspedes), tied for eighth in runs with Donal Duarte, seventh in total bases (209) and fourth in times hit by pitch (21).
 Had he not been injured, he would have likely easily won a Triple Crown.
-He won Cuban National Series Most Valuable Player Award.
-He was the second MVP from Cienfuegos, following Pedro José Rodríguez, Sr. by 31 years.
+He won Cuban National Series Most Valuable Player Award, the second MVP from Cienfuegos, following Pedro José Rodríguez, Sr., by 31 years.

-Abreu was part of the Cuba national baseball team at the 2013 World Baseball Classic.
+Abreu was part of the Cuba national team at the 2013 World Baseball Classic (WBC).
 In Cuba's six games, he batted .383 and hit three home runs while recording nine RBIs.

+Defection from Cuba

+In August 2013, rumors began circulating online that Abreu had defected from Cuba to pursue an MLB career.
+Abreu's defection was later confirmed by former teammate Henry Urrutia.
+Abreu established residency in Haiti and trained in the Dominican Republic, where Urrutia's agents planned to showcase him.

+Abreu later told the Chicago Tribune that he decided to defect while playing in the 2013 World Baseball Classic in March.

 Chicago White Sox

-In August 2013, Abreu defected from Cuba to test the MLB free agent market.
-His defection was later confirmed by former teammate Henry Urrutia.
-He established residency in Haiti.
-He then made his way to the Dominican Republic, where Henry Urrutia's agents planned to showcase him.
-In October, he signed a six-year contract with the Chicago White Sox worth $68 million.
+In October 2013, he signed a six-year contract with the Chicago White Sox worth $68 million.
 On the White Sox, Abreu joined fellow Cuban players Alexei Ramírez, Dayán Viciedo, and Rule 5 draft pick Adrian Nieto.